clickonmedia/frameio-php-client/README.md

 **Gets teams for a user**

-*NOTE: This currently returns an error because of a bug in Frame.io API*
 ```
 $frameIO->getTeams()
 ```

 **Get user membership for a team**

-*NOTE: This currently returns an error because of a bug in Frame.io API*

 > @param string $teamId Team ID (required)